Hong Kong Special Administrative Region passport: Overseas

-According to the Hong Kong Immigration Department, as of 21 July 2025, 173 countries and territories grant Hong Kong SAR passport holders either visa-free or visa-on-arrival access (Note: this figure excludes countries and territories not officially recognised by the People's Republic of China, e.g. Kosovo and Taiwan), including all member states of the European Union, Brazil, Canada, Chile, Japan, Malaysia, New Zealand, Russia, Singapore, South Africa and South Korea.
-According to the Henley Passport Index, in 2025 the Hong Kong SAR passport was ranked as the 16th most powerful passport worldwide, tied with Argentina, Brazil and San Marino; in contrast, the Macau SAR passport was ranked 30th, while the PRC passport was ranked 58th.
+According to the Hong Kong Immigration Department, as of August 2026, 178 countries and territories grant Hong Kong SAR passport holders either visa-free or visa-on-arrival access (Note: this figure excludes countries and territories not officially recognised by the People's Republic of China, e.g. Kosovo and Taiwan), including all member states of the European Union, Brazil, Canada, Chile, Japan, Malaysia, New Zealand, Russia, Singapore, South Africa and South Korea.
+According to the Henley Passport Index, as of September 2026, the Hong Kong SAR passport was ranked as the 13th most powerful passport worldwide, tied with Cyprus; in contrast, the Macau SAR passport was ranked 31st, while the PRC passport was ranked 61st.
 Surprisingly, the Hong Kong SAR passport is the only passport that can enter Yemen with visa-free treatment.

 With regards to Schengen Agreement signatory states, Hong Kong SAR passport holders are also permitted to take up a paid activity (e.g. work) visa-free for a maximum of 90 days within a 180-day period in Belgium, Denmark, Iceland, Lithuania, Luxembourg, the Netherlands, Norway, Slovenia and Sweden.
 In Switzerland, another Schengen signatory state, Hong Kong SAR passport holders are able to exercise a "gainful occupation" for a maximum of 8 days during their 90 days visa-exempt stay without the need to apply for a special work visa.
 However, this 8-day visa exemption excludes gainful occupation in the primary or secondary construction industry, civil engineering, catering and hotel services, industrial and private cleaning industry, surveillance and security services and sex industry.
 Alternatively, if in possession of a long term residence permit issued by any other Schengen member state, the Hong Kong SAR passport holder can exercise a gainful occupation for up to 3 months visa-free in Switzerland (without the industry-specific restrictions listed in the 8-day visa exemption).

 As Chinese citizens, those travelling on Hong Kong SAR passports are entitled to the consular protection offered by the People's Republic of China government while overseas.
 However, it is not uncommon for PRC authorities overseas to offer consular assistance to PRC citizens of Hong Kong origin travelling on their British National (Overseas) passports, as their British nationality is not recognised by the Chinese government.
 See also British consular protection enjoyed by BN(O) passport holders outside the PRC and the UK.

 Hong Kong SAR passport holders are also able to enjoy travel convenience under some bilateral agreements concluded between the PRC and other countries (on PRC passports in general).
 For example, holders of PRC passport and that of HKSAR passport are exempt from the fee for Nepalese tourist visas.

 On 10 April 2013, the Prime Minister of Australia, Julia Gillard, announced that, starting from 2015, holders of Hong Kong SAR e-passports would be able to use SmartGates in Australia on a trial basis.
 The trial period started in September 2015.
 Since June 2016, Hong Kong e-passport holders are eligible to use smartgates in Australia.